Today I am sharing a simple update I genuinely wish I had done sooner.

 Because the kit can hold up to 50 lbs, it would have held just about all the light fixtures I was looking at.

-I was able to find the perfect light at Lumens, and it is from their ED line by Ellen DeGeneres line.
+I found the perfect light at Lumens, which is from their ED line by Ellen DeGeneres line.

 I searched for a pendant with texture, visual impact (size), neutral in color, and a bonus; this one weighs only 17 lbs.